MyCryptoCheckout/wordpress/readme.txt

 - CoffeeCoin COF
 - Tokes TKS
 - Waves World WAVESWORLD
-- We can now add your <a href="https://mycryptocheckout.com/waves-token/">custom WAVES tokens</a>!
+- Add your <a href="https://mycryptocheckout.com/waves-token/">custom WAVES tokens</a>!

 = Cryptocurrency Donations Widget =

 Receive donations in any of the cryptocurrencies supported by MyCryptoCheckout.
 Generate a widget using our simple shortcode generator and add it into any text widget or text editor.
 Shortcode generation options:

-- receive donations in any or all the cryptocurrencies supported by MyCryptoCheckout
 - select currencies to show
 - select primary currency
 - show currencies with icons or a dropdown box